 Gifts to Clients

-Give your customers/suppliers a Christmas gift? the cost should be recorded as business entertaining.
+If you give your customers/suppliers a Christmas gift the cost should be recorded as business entertaining.
 Unfortunately, you can’t claim tax relief or reclaim VAT on these gifts unless they:

 - Contain an obvious advert for your business, AND